 For Level 1A;

 For the purpose of type-approval the manufacturer shall provide the granting approval authority with a signed declaration of compliance with the emission durability requirements of the emission control systems.
+This declaration of compliance replaces the requirements for testing in accordance with this Annex at type-approval.